 - 1. Installing a new 33kV submarine cable from Fishery Beach to Cuttlefish Bay in 2018. - 2.
 Termination site upgrades at Fishery Beach and Cuttlefish Bay in 2018 to provide fast switching between both cables. - 3.
-Uprating the 33kV American River to MacGillivray (T50 to T60) in 2023 to provide adequate line thermal capacity. - 4.
-Installing a 20MVA 33kV Voltage Regulator at Penneshaw Substation in 2036 to provide voltage support.
+Raise the design temperature of the 33kV American River to MacGillivray line from 50°C to 60°C in 2023 to provide adequate line thermal capacity. - 4.
+Installing a 20MVA 33kV voltage regulator at Penneshaw Substation in 2036 to provide voltage support.

-The total project cost of this recommended option is estimated to be \$25.6 million in present value terms14.
+The total project cost of this recommended option is estimated to be \$25.6 million in present value terms18.